-I dig the English Premier League, Predators hockey, University of Louisville athletics, Dashiell Hammett, poetry, most any kind of music.
+I dig the English Premier League (COYS), Predators hockey, University of Louisville athletics, Dashiell Hammett, poetry, most any kind of music.
 The “most any” part is minute-to-minute.
 I used to have mad song trivia skills–used to–but I can still quote some lyrics.
 In sports, I can name the starting nine for the 1970s Big Red Machine and many of the subs.
 Merv Rettenmund.
 Ed Armbrister.
 See?
 Mike Lum!
 I graduated from Bellarmine University–go, Knights–and they haven’t tried to retract that or anything.
-So everyone seems cool with that.
+Everyone seems cool with it.
 Liberal arts.
 Veritas, yo.

 Counting things.
 It’s not all spreadsheets.
 There are weights and measures.
 One time they asked me to count a colorless and odorless gas.
 And I counted it.
 Boxcars of it.
 Another time they had me counting mock turtlenecks in subzero warehouse conditions.
 Once for several weeks I was a regular on television auditing the nightly Lotto drawing.
 Such was my counting-related brush with stardom.